-The usage of the pictures is outlined in the Shoot Contract/MRF which may include submitting pictures to magazines.
+The use or purpose of the pictures is outlined in the Shoot Contract/MRF which may include submitting pictures to magazines.
 So there is a chance that you will get published when shooting with me during a regular shoot.
 But there will never be a guarantee on a tearsheet since final decision for a publication approval is ultimately by the editors.
 There are options to get pre-approved magazine shoot done though or if we shoot an exclusive shoot by/for a specific magazine.

 Quick info on tearsheets, portfolio, lookbook and resume...